vegaprotocol/specs/protocol/0061-REWP-pos_rewards.md

 1. `reward.staking.delegation.optimalStakeMultiplier` - another network parameter which together with `compLevel` control how much the validators "compete" for delegated stake.
 1. `network.ersatzvalidators.reward.factor` - a decimal in `[0,1]` with default of `1`.
 It controls how much the ersatz validator(standby validator) own + delegated stake counts for reward purposes.
 1. `decreased_payout` is a vector containing a lenght-factor and increase (both floats).
 Once a validator exceeds the optimal stake, for an amount of `optimal_stake`*`lenght_factor`, the reward curve does not go flat, but increases with `increase` per stake unit.
 Both values range between 0 and 1.
+1. `max_penalty_factor` - an overatakes Validator shouldn't be able to be penalised all the way down to zero - instead, this factor determines the maximum penalty (e.g., if this is 0.8, then a validator can't go below 80% of the maximum score due to overstaking.
+Must be between 0 and 1.

 ## Other network parameters

 - `delegator_share`: proportion of the validator reward that goes to the delegators.
 The initial value is 0.883.
 This is a network parameter that can be changed through a governance vote.
 Full name: `reward.staking.delegation.delegatorShare`.